openstack/nova/doc/source/cli/nova-manage.rst

   nova-manage

-You can also run with a category argument such as user to see a list of all commands in that category::
+You can also run with a category argument such as ``db`` to see a list of all commands in that category::

   nova-manage db